Newsom Floats Early Start to Next School Year to Counter Lost Learning

 “The virus has not gone away; its virulence is still as acute and its ability to be transmitted still is dominant.
 We by no stretch are out of the woods.”

+“I feel optimistic, come the middle of May we too will be looking to relax our current orders,” said Ferrer.

+As of Tuesday, 133,000 Angelenos had been tested for the novel coronavirus that causes Covid-19 according to public health officials.

-A flurry of Covid-19 proposals awaits lawmakers once they reconvene next month, including a measure introduced Tuesday that would extend workers’ compensation to any essential employee who gets sick with the virus during the pandemic.
+A flurry of Covid-19 proposals awaits lawmakers in Sacramento once they reconvene next month, including a measure introduced Tuesday that would extend workers’ compensation to any essential employee who gets sick with the virus during the pandemic.

 Assemblywoman Lorena Gonzalez says employees in health care, grocery, retail and other industries listed as essential under the governor’s emergency order deserve reassurance they will be taken care of if they get sick at work.